Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Platelets, or blood platelets, play a key role in the processes of vascular-platelet hemostasis - the initial stage of thrombus formation.
+Thrombocytes, or blood platelets, play a key role in the processes of vascular-platelet hemostasis - the initial stage of thrombus formation.

 Pathophysiological classification of thrombocytopenic conditions

-Increased destruction of platelets (with normal or increased number of megakaryocytes in the bone marrow - megakaryocytic thrombocytopenia).
+Increased destruction of platelets (with a normal or increased number of megakaryocytes in the bone marrow - megakaryocytic thrombocytopenia).

 Immune thrombocytopenia